Boerman/docs/_docs/Libraries/FlightAnalysis/when-to-use.md

 ---

 The goal of this library is to provide metadata about flights being made in near real time.
-This library is capable of providing the following information:
+This library is capable of providing the following information based on position information from a single aircraft:

 * Departure location
 * Departure heading